 How Will You Learn to Code?

 There are plenty of ways to learn how to code.
-You can go the self-study route, which means that you watch videos and read books on your own.
+You can go the self-study route, which means that you watch videos and read books, and practice leetcode questions on your own.

 You need to have the discipline to make self-study work.
 What often happens is that coders get a good start, then life gets in the way.
 That sets them back months in learning to code.
 It is possible to get a college degree in computer science to learn to code.
 These usually take 4 years to complete, but you might be able to find a program that offers a two-year program.

 Do you want to learn how to code without taking out a student loan, but you want the accountability?
 Then take a look at coding boot camps.
 Coding boot camps give you instruction, activities, mentors, and sometimes job placement.
 These boot camps do not take four years to complete.
 These boot camps last about five months.

 Your coding environment impacts your ability to learn to code.
 If you have a hard time focusing on your environment, you will not be able to do much.
 The learning environment needs to be a quiet space where you have no distractions.
 You also need to have the right tools in your environment.
 A good computer that can handle coding computations and a code editor similar to Notepad++ OSX are tools worth having.

 How Much Time for Coding?

 Even if you go for a 4-year computer science degree in one of the best private schools in the US, it could take 5-6 years if you take classes on a part-time basis..
 If you study code 6-8 hours a day, you can learn almost any programming language in just a few months.